 Drinking alcohol can lower blood sugar levels to the point of low blood sugar (hypoglycemia), causing

-disorientation, and dizziness.
+severe tiredness (fatigue), mental confusion, and dizziness.
 To make sure you get

-or wear a necklace indicating that you have diabetes.
+or wear a necklace that says you have diabetes.

 closely before and after drinking alcohol.

 If you are using carbohydrate counting to adjust insulin doses, don't count the alcohol